 Being a transitioning CFO means managing a moving workload.
 Besides managing the regular short-term and long-term executive responsibilities that come along with the job, there's also the process of self-directed onboarding that can leave you feeling like you're spinning multiple plates.
 There are audits to direct, processes to analyze and potentially rework, stakeholders to consider, and – at the end of those first days – far more transactional tasks than many CFOs would like as they decide what to delegate and which areas of the financial department require shoring up.
-Implementing anything new when you're new yourself can feel practically Herculean.
+Implementing outsourcing, or anything new when you're new yourself can feel practically Herculean.

 If you've already decided that outsourcing is the solution you need – or if you're part of the 21 percent of businesses for whom it's become painfully clear that a new outsourcing partnership is required – then you likely already have an understanding of what you have to do.
 It's just a matter of getting there.
 Personiv has been helping senior leadership transition to BPO for over thirty-five years, and here's what we've learned in the process:

 First, Bring Stakeholders Up to Speed on Outsourcing's Value for the Organization

 You began forging and fostering relationships with key stakeholders likely before your first official day on the job, and those relationships will turn out to be essential when you're presenting outsourcing as a finance solution.
 It's the other members of the leadership and executive team that will help remove barriers to outsourcing and offer fresh perspectives and constructive feedback as you start considering who you'll partner with as a provider going forward.